Milofow/Milofow/Research/Agile Research.md

 ## Which agile methods exist and which are most popular?
-Below are listed most of the agile methods that exists now a day with a short introduction:
+Below are listed most of the agile methods that exists now a day.
+They contain a short introduction that I picked from the internet that described it the best in my opinion.

 - ### Scrum
 > People often think scrum and agile are the same thing because scrum is centered around continuous improvement, which is a core principle of agile.
 However, scrum